 John glanced over the top of his newspaper and smiled his thanks as I gave him a mug of tea.
-Gentle rain pattered on the tin roof of the veranda.
-Goldie luxuriated in the warmth of the summer evening, her breathing synchronised with the soft rhythm of the rain as she sprawled at her master’s feet.
-Every now and then, the air punctuated with a snore and twitch of the dog’s long hairy legs.
+Gentle rain pattered on the tin roof of the veranda, Goldie luxuriated in the warmth of the summer evening, her breathing synchronised with the rhythm of the rain as she sprawled at her master’s feet.
+Every now and then, the air punctuated with a snore and twitch of her long hairy legs.

 Did she dream of chasing sparrows and rock pigeons from her water bowl?
-Or maybe she relived running from side gate to side gate, guarding her territory from passers-by who walked along Albert Street to the railway station, school or shops.
+Or maybe she relived running from side gate to side gate, guarding her territory against passersby who walked along Albert Street to the railway station, school or shops.

 John looked up from his cryptic crossword, lips pursed, eyes wary.
-He knew me too well and his response abrupt, ‘we don’t need another dog while we have Goldie.’
+He knew me too well and his response abrupt, ‘We don’t need another dog while we have Goldie.’

 At the mention of her name, the old dog’s snoring ceased; one ear stood erect like a sentry on duty.
 I paused in front of John’s Jason recliner, ‘Anne and you have Goldie.
-MaryJane and I don’t exist when either of you are around.’
+MaryJane and I don’t exist when either of you is around.’

 Whack!
 Whack!
 Goldie’s tail a metronome, the wooden deck vibrating and my sigh just audible.